RelateMN Team

 Eden Prairie Office

-Rachel offers office-based therapy to children, adolescents, and teens.
+Rachel offers office-based therapy to children and adolescents.
 Rachel identifies as white, straight, and female.
 She approaches therapy from a relational perspective, acknowledging the importance of connection in every relationship.
 Rachel values creating a therapeutic space that promotes safety and collaborative work with clients and families.
-Outside of work, Rachel enjoys spending time outside, going to her cabin, and spending quality time with friends and family.
+Rachel also provides student and teacher support to the Hopkins Preschool Programs.
+Outside of work, Rachel enjoys being outside, going to her cabin, and spending quality time with friends and family.

 Specialties: Ages 0-5, parent-child support/connection, Conscious Discipline.